dekelohad/ai-calling-sass/INSTRUCTIONS.md

-# AI Calling SASS Project Instructions
+# AI Calling SASS Project Documentation

 ## Project Overview
 This is a Next.js project that provides an AI-powered calling system for businesses.
 The system helps businesses never miss a call by using AI agents to handle calls when businesses are unavailable, collect lead information, and forward it to the business through SMS/email.